-Critical Element Evidence (Record document and page # for future Comments/Notes/Questions/Suggestions Regarding Carrent Element reference) State Documentation or Evidence Critical Element The State has ensured that each assessment provides an adequately precise estimate of student performance across the full performance continuum for ELP assessments , including performance for EL students with high and low levels of English language proficiency and with different proficiency profiles across the domains of speaking, listening, reading, and writing.
-Evidence (Record document and page # for future tests might not be adequately measuring students across the continuum of abilities especially in higher grades (page 263 for discussion of TIF).
+Critical Element Evidence (Record document and page # for future Comments/Notes/Questions/Suggestions Regarding Citical Dement reference) State Documentation or Evidence The State has ensured that each assessment provides an adequately precise estimate of student performance across the full performance continuum for ELP assessments , including performance for EL students with high and low levels of English language proficiency and with different proficiency profiles across the domains of speaking, listening, reading, and writing. ' 10 (see for example r4.1-2, p.
+281-286).
+This indicates that the tests might not be adequately measuring students across the continuum of abilities especially in higher grades (page 263 for discussion of TIF).
 The WIDA response for this CE referred to CE 4.1.
 WIDA's response to CE 4.1 does not provide sufficient evidence to support the assertion that the assessments provide adequately precise estimates of student performance across the full performance continuum.
 In fact, the peers are concerned that the opposite is true; the provided evidence elucidates the problems with the estimates of student performance on these assessments.
 Evidence was not provided for the Alternate ACCESS.
 In addition to previously requested evidence, the peers recommend that WIDA also include the remediation plan for correcting the varying inaccuracy of estimates identified in the evidence the consortium provided in responding to element 4.1.